Call for Presentations

 Submission of Presentations: Speakers interested in presenting lecture presentations

 or workshops for 2015 must submit their proposals through the Jamboree

 accepted through the online portal August 25 October 1, 2014.

 submitted through the portal and accompanied by a signed copy of the Call

-in communication, advertising and conference materials.
+and conference materials.

 Jamboree draws attendees of all experience levels, from the beginner